ReichertE/ReichertE.github.io/_posts/2011-06-12-my-first-week-in-germany.markdown

 layout: post
 date: 2011-06-12
 title: My First Week in Germany
+post_description: It's hard to believe that I've already been in Germany for a week.
+It might have something to do with the fact that I've been half asleep the whole time.
+Jetlag is a beast of its own and has thoroughly confused my body until recently.
+My running coach, Coach Falk, told me that every timezone you go through takes about a day for your body to recover, I now concur.
 ---
 It's hard to believe that I've already been in Germany for a week.
 It might have something to do with the fact that I've been half asleep the whole time.
 Jetlag is a beast of its own and has thoroughly confused my body until recently.
 My running coach, Coach Falk, told me that every timezone you go through takes about a day for your body to recover, I now concur.